Jeff Ballabon: Politics

 Ballabon was heavily involved with the election campaigns of George W. Bush and with the Bush administration.
 He has been involved as well in a number of House and Senate election campaigns, including John Ashcroft, Sam Brownback, Rick Santorum, and Bob Turner, and was a surrogate for the Mitt Romney campaign.
 As a fund-raiser for the 2004 Bush campaign, he co-chaired a dinner that reportedly "raked in $4 million".

 Ballabon was a prominent supporter of Donald Trump's candidacy.
 He led the 2016 initiative to change the Republican Party's platform language on Israel and worked closely with the Trump campaign on its Israel policy.
 Since the election, Ballabon has been a member of the Donald J Trump For President Advisory Board and appeared on media as a Trump surrogate.

 Ballabon has been in leadership of media industry groups, including Magazine Publishers of America, Cable Television Public Affairs Association, the New York Bar Association Media Committee, and the American Media Institute.

 He has been affiliated with several conservative policy organizations and think-tanks, including the Federalist Society, the London Center for Public Policy Research, and the American Conservative Union Foundation.
 He was on the board of the Ronald Reagan Legacy Foundation.

 Ballabon founded the Coordinating Council on Jerusalem.
 He is a member of the American Center for Law and Justice, and is active in Jewish communal and political affairs.

 He is credited as the creator of the term Jexodus, which he describes as "the new non-partisan war against political & media anti-Semitism."

-In March 2019 he received both praise and criticism for referring to Congresswoman Ilhan Omar as "filth" when asked about statements by Omar that were widely as anti-Semitic.
-In April 2019, reacting to continuing antisemitic remarks by Omar he argued that, because of her prominent position in government, she was “more dangerous than David Duke and Louis Farrakhan combined.”
+In March 2019 he received both praise and criticism for referring to Congresswoman Ilhan Omar as "filth" when asked about statements by Omar that were widely as antisemitic.
+In April 2019, reacting to continuing antisemitic remarks by Omar he argued that, because of her prominent position in government, she was "more dangerous than David Duke and Louis Farrakhan combined."